 When it comes to Lessons in PR Disasters, hindsight is easy and United needed to react to restore consumer confidence amid a dip in passenger numbers and a run on its share price before it got worse but the most effective thing it could have done would have been to quickly and publicly settle the case with Dr Dao out of court, and be seen to put the original issue to rest to a standard that the public would be confident with, without the potential for the whole thing to inflame further (if it went to court) as daily media coverage and dissection of the proceedings will only undermine the 10 point resolution plan and potentially rally public anger further and keep the original incident in the limelight.

 If Dr Dao’s claim is settled and the 10 point plan doesnt encourage more instances of bumping, whilst United went over and above the industry standard of compensation may prove costly but it does make inroads to addressing the original issue and being seen to prevent it from happening again and who knows maybe United have played a shrewd move in putting the compensaton limit to 10 times the industry standard as it forces more people to take more United flights with the compensation being given in flight vouchers.

 Edible is a UK focused SEO, Marketing and Reputation Management Consultancy working with a broad base of business to business and business to consumer clients across many industries such as retail, hospitality, manufacturing, research and financial services.

 The Lessons in PR Disasters posts is a series of narratives that looks at real world high profile marketing communications (MarCom) events and case studies from the past and present to learn from both the triumphs and the mistakes, in order to take those lessons and integrate them into the marketing communications for small to medium sized businesses today.

-For SEO Liverpool, SEO London or other Geographic SEO services further afield simply get in touch for a non obligation evaluation of your website and its potential.
+For SEO Liverpool, SEO London or other Geographic SEO services further afield, PPC or online reputation management services, simply get in touch for a non obligation evaluation of your website and its potential.